Learning happens in the most unexpected places – if you give it space!

 There is a link between our ability to reflect on our experiences and the amount of personal insight we gain.
 Reflecting on why we are angry or frustrated BEFORE sending emails like the one mentioned above, can save us some embarrassment later.

-Here at Chameleon Works, our interactive online team and individual development sessions are space-givers, opportunities to reflect and learn that are friendly to both Extroverts and Introverts’ learning styles.
+We need to create a safe environment where we can learn.
+As a result, here at Chameleon Works, we focus on learning safety.
+Our interactive team and individual development sessions are space-givers, opportunities to reflect and learn that are friendly to both Extroverts and Introverts’ learning styles.
 We encourage people to slow down a bit, build their resilience and learn with colleagues in a safe and inspiring environment.

 “ Our busy schedules do not often allow for us to be curious, reflect and learn.
 We can end up stuck in the same patterns – they are safe and can be less tiring than changing our behaviour or making time to slow down to become more productive rather than speed up and go faster at doing the things we have always been doing”.